DallanQ/race_for_the_galaxy/Manual.md

 A Contact Specialist enables a player to place and pay for a military world (except an Alien military world), at a cost equal to one less than the world's defense.

-Important: this cost is not reduced by a player's Military (Military and payments never combine).
+**Important**: this cost is not reduced by a player's Military (Military and payments never combine).

 Cost discounts from Replicant Robots, Mining Robots, etc. do combine with a Contact Specialist to reduce the cost of placing a military world.
 Similarly, a Colony Ship allows a Contact Specialist to place a (non-Alien) military world at no cost.